Monthly Archives: August 2016

 Gardening Promotes Exercise

 Potting or planting seeds is a lovely gentle exercise for all age groups.
-While gardening and working out in your
+While gardening and working out in your garden, you will be spending

 Posted: August 02, 2016|Categories: Eco-Friendly Ideas & Wildlife|